neerajmorar/dataform-unit-test-public/README.md

  ### How to write unit tests

 All written tests are in JSON and have the following structure.
 The file name of your file should be `test_<your_name_of_choice>.json`.
 Any file with a `test_` prefix and `.json` file extension makes your unit test "discoverable" by the Python package and it will be executed by it. <b>You write your tests within the Dataform UI and can place it any directory you like.</b>

  ```
  {
   "name": "The name of your unit test",
+  "description": "A descriptive text of your unit test",
   "model_to_test": "schema.your_dataform_model",
   "input_data": {
     "schema.input_table_1": [